top of page

 The things that are missing:

-I found the new circular power adjustment control for the seats frustrating and challenging to find the exact position needed.
+I found the new circular power adjustment control for the seats frustrating.
+It's challenging to find the exact position needed.
 I am sure the intention was to reduce the typical 2 to 3-button adjustments, but those have worked successfully for decades with power seats and should have been retained.

 The seat adjustment control is tricky to get used to